filipporomani/whatsapp-python/README.md

 7. Parsing messages and media received

 ## Switching from `heyoo`
-As of now (v 1.0.2), switching from heyoo to whatsapp-python doesn't require any change: just uninstall the old, install the new and change the import name from `heyoo` to `whatsapp`.
+As of now (v1.0.2), switching from heyoo to whatsapp-python doesn't require any change: just uninstall the old, install the new and change the import name from `heyoo` to `whatsapp`.

 ## Getting started